PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 1. Hand applicability and timing
 ````````````````````````````````

-Most of the options described in this section apply for every type of module except for :ref:`sign_type_module`.
+Most of the options described in this section apply for every type of module (except for :ref:`sign_type_module`).
 Some module types are best suited to their own slightly modified set of options.
-In the case of the movement module, this is the case for hand phasing, described below.
+For the movement module in particular, this is the case for the set of hand selection options adapted for phasing, as described below.

 .. comment::
     This section will be included in the documentations for every module type, with details/sign examples/screenshots amended for the given module type